Eigenvalue asymptotics for the one-particle kinetic energy density operator: Introduction

 The paper is organized as follows.
-Section \ref{sect:reg} contains the main result and provides the preliminaries.
-First we describe the representation of the function $\psi$ near the pair coalescence points and state the main result as Theorem \ref{thm:maincompl}, which includes the formula \eqref{eq:coeffA} for the coefficient $B$.
+Section \ref{sect:reg} contains the main result and some preliminaries.
+First we provide the necessary facts about regularity of the function $\psi$ including its representation near the pair coalescence points.
+This allows us to state the main result (Theorem \ref{thm:maincompl}) which includes formula \eqref{eq:coeffA} for the coefficient $B$.
 The important Theorem \ref{thm:etadiag} ensures that the coefficient $B$ is finite.
-In Subsect. \ref{subsect:fact} we detail the factorization $\boldsymbol\ST = \boldsymbol\SV^*\boldsymbol\SV$.
-In Subsect. \ref{subsect:compact}, \ref{subsect:intop} we put together the necessary facts about classes of compact operators with power-like spectral behaviour and collect the estimates for singular values of integral operators borrowed from \cite{BS1977}.
-Subsect. \ref{subsect:model} is focused on spectral asymptotics of the model integral operator that is instrumental to the case $N\ge 3$.
-Using the factorization $\boldsymbol\ST = \boldsymbol\SV^*\boldsymbol\SV$, in Sect. \ref{sect:factor} the main Theorem \ref{thm:maincompl} is restated in terms of the operator $\boldsymbol\SV$, see Theorem \ref{thm:ttov}.
-In Lemma \ref{lem:central} we construct an approximation for $\boldsymbol\SV$ which is adapted for the use of the model operator from Subsect. \ref{subsect:model}.
-These results allow us to prove Theorem \ref{thm:ttov} (and hence Theorem \ref{thm:maincompl}) in Subsect. \ref{subsect:proofs}.
-The rest of the paper is focused on the proof of the approximation Lemma \ref{lem:central}.
-It begins with derivation of effective spectral bounds for the operator $\boldsymbol\SV$ in Sect. \ref{sect:prep}.
-With the help of the obtained bounds in Sect. \ref{sect:trim} we show that the error in the asymptotics induced by the approximations of $\boldsymbol\SV$ tends to zero as the approximations converge, thereby proving Lemma \ref{lem:central}.
+In Subsect. \ref{subsect:compact} we put together some general information on compact operators with power-like spectral behaviour.
+The focus of Sect. \ref{sect:intop} is on the basic spectral results for integral operators.
+In Subsect. \ref{subsect:nikol} we establish an elementary but very useful test of membership in some Besov spaces.
+It is used in Subsect. \ref{subsect:BS} to adapt spectral bounds from \cite{BS1977} for the use with the operator $\boldsymbol\SV$.
+Subsect. \ref{subsect:model} provides spectral asymptotics of the model integral operator that had been examined in \cite{Sobolev2021}.
+The proof of the main results begins in Sect. \ref{sect:factor}.
+First, in Subsect \ref{subsect:fact} we detail the factorization $\boldsymbol\ST = \boldsymbol\SV^*\boldsymbol\SV$ which allows us to recast Theorem \ref{thm:maincompl} in terms of the operator $\boldsymbol\SV$, see Theorem \ref{thm:ttov}.
+In Lemma \ref{lem:central} we construct an approximation for $\boldsymbol\SV$ which enables us to use the model operator from Subsect. \ref{subsect:model} to prove Theorem \ref{thm:ttov} (and hence Theorem \ref{thm:maincompl}) in Subsect. \ref{subsect:proofs}.
+The last Section \ref{sect:trim} is focused on the proof of the approximation Lemma \ref{lem:central}.
+It begins with the derivation of effective spectral bounds for the operator $\boldsymbol\SV$ in Subsect. \ref{subsect:prep}.
+This step is immediate as it is directly based on the bounds derived in Subsect. \ref{subsect:BS}.
+The bounds for $\boldsymbol\SV$ are used in Subsect. \ref{subsect:trim} to show that the error in the asymptotics induced by the approximations of $\boldsymbol\SV$ tends to zero as the approximations converge, thereby proving Lemma \ref{lem:central}.
+In the Appendix we establish an elementary extension result for the Sobolev spaces which is used in Subsect. \ref{subsect:nikol}.